 Our integrated approach combining high-resolution UAS imagery, RF classification and regression models, and multi-year satellite and climatic data enabled the effective mapping and monitoring of MEOF cover across western South Dakota.
 The models demonstrated strong performance with high accuracy in both classification and regression tasks, validating the use of drone-derived percent cover for landscape-scale predictions.
 The findings highlight the critical role of local moisture availability, proximity to roads, and surface water variability in driving MEOF invasion, while broader climatic variables played a comparatively limited role due to their coarser resolution.
 Temporal maps revealed that MEOF expansion is closely linked to wetter years, aligning with its biennial life cycle and reinforcing the concept of "sweetclover years."
 The updated 2019 cover map was significantly improved from the previous estimates, capturing a broader percent cover range and representing invasion hotspots.
 Validation using 2023 UAS sites and PlanetScope imagery further confirmed the model's reliability.
-Our study proposes a workflow of a generalized model that could be applicable to various plant species annuals, biennials, and geophytes that exhibit episodic dominance during blooming events.
+PlanetScope imagery provided an independent means to visually assess predicted MEOF cover in areas where drone data are unavailable and served as a complementary source of validation.
+Our study proposes a workflow of a generalized model that could be applicable to various plant species annuals, biennials, and geophytes that exhibit episodic dominance during bloom events.
 Our database on MEOF enables analysis of its invasion dynamics, supports predictive modeling of current and future distributions, and informs long-term monitoring and management.
 It also provides a foundation for assessing ecological impacts on native species and community composition in nitrogen-poor grasslands.
-Our study also provides a valuable tool for detecting and monitoring irruptive blooming events and can support the management of invasive plant species such as MEOF in grassland ecosystems.
+Our study also provides a valuable tool for detecting and monitoring superbloom events and can support the management of invasive plant species such as MEOF in grassland ecosystems.
 Effective management strategies informed by these insights may help mitigate the ecological impacts of invasive species, thereby enhancing the health and resilience of grassland environments.